 Your shopping cart is empty!

-MPA is part of the Scholium Group Plc, an AIM listed company who specialise in Rare Books, Works on Paper and other Fine Arts.
+Mayfair is part of the Scholium Group Plc, an AIM listed company who specialise in Rare Books, Works on Paper and other Fine Arts.

 SALE NUMBER 16 - SUNDAY 15th November 2020

 I have great pleasure in welcoming you all to our November 15th Public Auction.
 I write these lines shortly after we made the difficult decision for this sale to be online only.
 We were all geared up for a traditional Lingfield Park sale, something we all look forward to as much as I know many of you do.
 However, In light of the latest Government restrictions and the slightly gloomy prognosis for the next few months, we felt we had no choice.

 The success of our July auction demonstrated admirably well how a public sale online could work for us.
 You may bid in any of the traditional ways; by post, email, telephone or via our website and, on the day itself, by use of an agent, telephone bidding or with our online Easy Live platform.

 As for the sale itself, you may think the order of lots in the earlier sections a little strange.
 This is because the sale was originally numbered and ordered to allow the online bidding to commence with lot 169 (following the opening section of boxes and mixed lots).
 Now however, as a result of the developments outlined above, all 1100 lots will be offered online (see over the page for further details).

 This will include lots 1 to 30, our ‘room’ lots, traditionally offered to room bidders only and beloved by many.
 There is normally something of a feeding frenzy where these are concerned so it will be interesting to see if this phenomena can be replicated online!